dbadb/jsmk/README.md

 jsmk is yet-another build system.
-This one is based on nodejs and can be used to build / compile complex projects in today's common languages and deployment modalities.  jsmk supports parallel builds with a simple scheme for characterizing parallelism.
+This one is based on nodejs and can be used to build / compile complex projects in today's common languages and deployment modalities.  jsmk supports multi-threaded parallel builds with a simple scheme for characterizing parallelism - ie: you can express sequential and parallel tasks.

 ### This repo holds the jsmk build system ###